replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 To install with high availability in an online environment:

-1. Run the installation command with the `-s ha` flag:
+1. Run the installation command with the `-s ha` flag to install the admin console:

     ```bash
     curl -sSL https://k8s.kurl.sh/APP_SLUG | sudo bash -s ha